Locator

 Locators can point to:

-• tags (part of components) : with tag_id
+- tags (parts or fragments of components) : with

-Locator reference the source with the prefix from:
+Locator defines the source with the prefix from:

-from_section_tipo: the section that has the component that store the locator, the source.
+: the section that has the component that store the locator, the caller, the source.

 Properties